Bananya

 Bananya (ばなにゃ) is an original Japanese anime television series produced by animation studio Gathering.
 It aired from July 4, 2016, to September 26, 2016.
 The series follows a white cat who lives inside a banana.
 It was streamed outside of Japan by Crunchyroll.
 A second season aired from October 1, 2019, to December 24, 2019.
+A third season called "Bananya Around The World" aired from Oct 21, 2024 to Dec 16, 2024.

 Plot

 Discovering a new species of tiny cats living inside of bananas, the anime revolves around their lives.
 Bananya's lifelong dream is to bathe in chocolate with all of his banana cat friends.
 Until then, they are trying to live their lives as best as they can in a normal household.